Knicks film session: Mikal Bridges’ adjustment clinches road win

 The educational play

-With 23.9 seconds remaining in the fourth quarter, Memphis called timeout to prep for a side-out-of-bounds (SOB) situation.
+With 23.9 seconds remaining in the fourth quarter, Memphis called a timeout to prep for a side-out-of-bounds (SOB) situation.
 Thanks to Brunson’s monstrously clutch 3-pointer the possession prior, the Grizzlies trailed by a single point.

 What proceeded to happen was a Morant 3-point play (the old-fashioned way)—putting Memphis up by two with just 14.4 seconds remaining.